skillissuedev/ez_al/README.md

-# A simple OpenAL wrapper
+# A simple audio library

 This library makes it easy to play sounds.